How to Grow and Care for Rubber Tree (Ficus elastica)

 Aphids

-Aphids are one of the most annoying pests for any plant owner because they are indiscriminate, puncturing leaves and sucking sap in surprisingly large amounts until plants have wilted and become stunted.
+Aphids are among the most annoying pests as they are indiscriminate, puncturing leaves and sucking sap in surprisingly large amounts.

-Their bodies are tiny and pear-shaped, with long legs and antennae.
-Signs of infestation can look like droopy, wilted leaves, spots, or discoloration.
+Signs of infestation be droopy, wilted leaves, spots, or discoloration.

 Find more information about controlling aphids here.